data-gymnasia/courses/content/linear-algebra/content.md

 ---
 > id: step-2

-*Solution*.
-Yes, the third column is redundant.
+*Solution.* Yes, the third column is redundant.
 If we know a person's height in centimeters, we can work out their height in inches by multiplying their height in centimeters by 2.54.

 Alternatively, we could say that the second column is redundant, since we could obtain it by dividing the numbers in the third column by 2.54.
 So there are two ways to trim the number of columns from 3 to 2 without losing information.